Zelensky Condemns Russian inhumane Christmas Attack On Energy Grid - UrduPoint

 Zelensky Condemns Russian 'inhumane' Christmas Attack On Energy Grid

-Kyiv, (APP - UrduPoint / Pakistan Point News - 25th Dec, 2024) Ukrainian President Volodymyr Zelensky on Wednesday denounced an "inhumane" attack from Russia, which launched over 170 missiles and drones on his war-torn country's power grid on Christmas Day, killing one and causing widespread blackouts.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2024) Ukrainian President Volodymyr Zelensky denounced Wednesday an "inhumane" attack from Russia, which launched over 170 missiles and drones, knocking out power in several regions on Christmas Day and killing an energy worker.

 "Putin deliberately chose Christmas to attack.
 What could be more inhumane?
 More than 70 missiles, including ballistic missiles, and more than a hundred attack drones.
 The target is our energy system," Zelensky said.